yjg30737/pyside-db-chart-mapping-example/README.md

 Note: pandas maybe requires more packages than above such as <b>daas</b>.

 ## Setup
+`python -m pip install git+https://github.com/yjg30737/pyside-db-chart-mapping-example.git --upgrade`

+### If you don't want to import/export excel feature and install related libraries
 `python -m pip install git+https://github.com/yjg30737/pyside-db-chart-mapping-example.git@7d204961cd7462266ab15a20e9c0a62c40ab74fc`
-### If you want to import/export excel feature
-`python -m pip install git+https://github.com/yjg30737/pyside-db-chart-mapping-example.git --upgrade`

-Note: You have to install pandas, xlsxwriter, etc.

 ## Usage/Feature
 * If you want to delete more than one record, holding ctrl and select records one by one or holding shift and select records as consecutive range.